saranicole/TraitCraft/README.md

 ### Thanks, Credit, and Inspiration

+Many thanks to wolfstar for their time - with their permission I took the entire feature of inventory tooltips from TraitBuddy for use on console.
+The inventory tooltip feature is only available on consoles to preserve compatibility with TraitBuddy on PC.

 I give credit to Baertram and the other developers ingeniousclown, katkat42, and Randactyl who developed [LibResearch](https://www.esoui.com/downloads/info517-LibResearch.html) and [Research Assistant](https://www.esoui.com/downloads/info111-ResearchAssistantFindyourresearchableitems.html), some code of which I used and modified.
-When I get to the autocraft feature I will no doubt look at [Dolgubon's Lazy Writ Crafter](https://www.esoui.com/downloads/info1346-DolgubonsLazyWritCrafter.html) by Dolgubon as well.

 Special thanks to [MaliBuuGaming](https://www.esoui.com/forums/member.php?u=83968) for the original ESO UI post that got me thinking about this problem in ESO, and for alpha testing some very unstable releases.